Today we played a game to demonstrate our understanding of the spelling rules when adding the...Read More

-Our English lessons develop pupils’ spoken language, reading, writing and grammar and vocabulary.
+Our English lessons develop pupils’ spoken language, reading, writing, grammar and vocabulary.
 English is taught in a cross-curricular way, linking up with other areas of the curriculum.
 We teach our pupils to speak clearly, to convey their ideas fluently and confidently and to ask questions.
 Their vocabulary is developed systematically.
 Our pupils are encouraged to read for pleasure and to read widely.
 Just for the love of reading!
 Pupils learn to write in innovative ways and for a purpose and audience.

 Reading – Reading is a subject we value very highly at Tankersley St Peters.
 We are tenacious in ensuring every child can read by the time they enter KS2.
-We use the Read Write Inc phonics scheme and screen the children every 6-8 weeks to ensure they are at the correct place in their phonetic knowledge acquisition.
-Phonic awareness helps the development of reading as pupils learn to segment and blend sounds.Phonetically decodable books are used daily and these are also taken home so pupils’ can practise at home.
-The head teacher and SLT regularly screen pupils from an early age so no child slips through the net.
+As part of our commitment to teach every child to read, we provide parents of children starting in Reception with a pack of phonic cards.
+This enables parents to continue the work done in school and consolidate learning at home.
+We use the Read Write Inc phonics scheme and screen pupils every 6-8 weeks to ensure they are at the correct place in their phonetic knowledge acquisition.
+Phonic awareness helps the development of reading as pupils learn to segment and blend sounds.Phonetically decodable books are used daily and also taken home so pupils’ can practise sounds at home.
+The head teacher and reading leaders regularly screen pupils from an early age so no child slips through the net.
 All staff are seen as ‘reading leaders’ and attend coaching and mentoring sessions to support the teaching of phonics.

-Reciprocal reading sessions through our ‘Canine Pals’ approach allows children to learn how to understand texts and answer a range of comprehension questions.
-Reciprocal strategies are used to develop decoding and comprehension skills in daily reciprocal guided sessions.
-Pupils learn to use the roles of Victor Vocabulary, Iggy Inference, Pip Predictor, Suki Sequencer and Rex Retriever at KS1.
-In KS2, children use the roles of Victor Vocabulary, Iggy Inference, Pip Predictor, Sheba Summariser and Rex Retriever and in UKS2 the additional Arlo the Author and Cassie Commentator roles.
-They become increasingly independent in these skills as their confidence in reading develops.
-We cover a wide range of texts and reading materials - poetry, fiction and non-fiction texts.
+Reciprocal reading and comprehension sessions are taught through our Canine Pals.
+Pupils learn how to understand texts and answer a range of comprehension questions through the roles of each canine pal - Victor Vocabulary, Iggy Inference, Pip Predictor, Suki Sequencer, Rex Retriever and Sheba Summariser.
+In KS2, Arlo the Author and Cassie Commentator canine pals are introduced.
+Pupils become increasingly independent in these skills as their confidence in reading develops.
+A wide range of texts and reading materials are used - poetry, fiction and non-fiction texts.
 These comprehensions are also practised at home.

 See information for parents on our website.

-Writing is assessed using the Writing Standards (Y2 and Y6 use end of KS standards) to ascertain where the child is in their writing and to identify next steps for children in each year group.
+Writing is assessed using the Writing Standards (Y2 and Y6 use end of KS standards) to ascertain where the child is in their writing and to identify next steps for Pupils in each year group.

 Drama - Drama is used as a key tool in developing oral skills, vocabulary development, building confidence and self- esteem, and as an essential tool in developing imaginative, expressive, and persuasive spoken and written language.
 ‘Hot seating’, and other drama techniques are used in lessons to aid the development of speaking and listening, reading and writing skills.
-Imaginative role play is fundamental to developing the whole child, not just in Early Years and KS1 education, but also as the children develop, and our curriculum provides opportunities to perform to wider audiences through assemblies and events around key festivals.
+Imaginative role play is fundamental to developing the whole child, not just in Early Years and KS1 education, but also as the Pupils develop, and our curriculum provides opportunities to perform to wider audiences through assemblies and events around key festivals.
 There are many opportunities for our pupils to perform as they progress through the school and this is a strength of our curriculum.